Digital Products Privacy Statement

 (6) Upon the discovery of a breach of security that results in the unauthorized disclosure of pupil records, WLT will notify the Customer of such disclosure and will reasonably cooperate with Customer in connection with its notification to parents, legal guardians, and/or eligible pupils, and as further described in the “Unauthorized Disclosure” section of the Information Technology Security Standards;

-(7) Retention of Customer’s pupil records shall be handled in accordance with the “Data Retention and Destruction” section of the Information Technology Security Standards;
+(7) Retention of Customer’s pupil records shall be handled in accordance with the “Data Retention and Destruction” section above;

 (8) Customer and WLT shall each ensure its compliance with the Family Educational Rights and Privacy Act of 1974, 20 USC 1232g, as amended from time to time; and